yamin-shihab/study-notes/grade_7/math.md

 ## Patterns and Relations

 * An expression is a mathematical phrase made up of numbers and/or variables connected by operations.
 The variable can represent any number we choose. *(3 - 5, 8, 2 - x)*
-* An equation is a mathematical statement containing two expressions separated by an equals sign.
+* An equation is a mathematical statement, or sentence, containing two expressions separated by an equals sign.
 The variable only has one value. *(3 - 5 = -2, 3x = 6, x = 8)*
 * A constant term is a number that doesn't change.
 It increases or decreases the value of an expression. *(3, 62, 92)*
 * A variable is a letter or symbol representing an unknown number. *(x, y, n)*
 * A numerical coefficient is a number that multiplies the variable. *(3x, 5y, 9i)*